DFE-Digital/register-early-career-teachers/documentation/service-rules/grant-funding-summary.md

 and dividing it between previous schools the mentor was at.

-To release payment for year 1, the grant funding team needs to do the following checks.
+To release payment for year 1, the grant funding team needs to do the following checks:

--   Make sure the mentor's lead provider has a 'start' declaration (the declaration that confirms the beginning of training).
+-   Make sure the mentor's lead provider has a 'start' declaration (the declaration that confirms the beginning of training)

--   Make sure the mentor cannot have withdrawn from the DfE-funded mentor training as of the date the data cut happens (1 June 2023).
+-   Make sure the mentor cannot have withdrawn from the DfE-funded mentor training as of the date the data cut happens (1 June 2023)

--   An 'instalment 1' payment should not have been paid for that mentor previously as well (to prevent double funding).
+-   An 'instalment 1' payment should not have been paid for that mentor previously as well (to prevent double funding)

-To release payment for year 2, the grant funding team needs to do the following checks.
+To release payment for year 2, the grant funding team needs to do the following checks:

 -   Make sure the mentor's Lead Provider has submitted at least one 'engagement declaration' (either declaration 4, 5 out of 6 or the last completion declaration)